Four reasons why the Proof 1927 Canberra Florin is so popular.

 Use the naked eye and move the coin through the light and allow the light to reflect off the fields.

-Heavy striations equates to well brushed dies.
+• Heavy striations equates to well brushed dies.
 Well brushed dies equates to a razor sharp, three dimensional coin design.
+And the three parliamentary steps are present!

-The fields are unblemished.
-That's amazing for a coin struck nearly a century ago.
+• The fields are impressive.
+Amazing for a coin struck nearly a century ago.
 Our comment here is that this coin's former owners have always respected and cherished its quality for its state of preservation is remarkable.

-This Proof 1927 Canberra Florin is an exceptional quality coin.
+This Proof 1927 Canberra Florin is an impressive coin.